ianhomer/dotfiles/README.md

 This gets local machine up to date, including pulling latest version of this repository, sets OSX defaults, updates brew including packages.
 Run this at any time to update to latest.
+It only updates what's changed or out of date, so it's quick, painless and pretty.

 I remind myself of commands and shortcuts I use with: